Interaction Techniques that Encourage Longer Prompts Can Improve Psychological Ownership when Writing with AI: Experiment 1: Submission Techniques

 \subsection{Apparatus and Task}

 The experiment interface was served as a Node.js and React web application.
 It resembled ChatGPT, with a few minor changes (Figure \ref{fig:interface}).
 The top of the interface displayed instructions and a ``triad'' of nouns to write about, which was adapted from Foley et al. \cite{Foley2020Composition} and previously used in Joshi and Vogel's experiment \cite{Joshi2025Ownership}.
+Writing short stories based on a series of nouns is useful for this type of experiment as it encourages impromptu creative thinking during experiments \cite{dunlop2016Images}, allows for increased experimental control, and also encourages high personal investment to write.
 At the bottom, was the prompt entry interface.
 The prompt text box was 46 pixels tall by default and grew by 46 pixels as new lines were typed, until a maximum height of 300 pixels.
 Beside it was the prompt submission button, which was modified, depending on the condition.
 Underneath the text box was a message that explained how the current technique worked.
 After writing their prompt and submitting it, the generated story appeared gradually by words or phrases on top of the text box, giving participants a chance to read it.
 The story was generated using the OpenAI GPT-4.5 Preview model.
 After, the user pressed a \emph{Continue} button at the bottom right corner to conclude the trial.